Updated: Jun 13, 2022

 What is the difference between stress and anxiety, anyway?

 Stress and anxiety are often used interchangeably.
-There is some physiological validity to that.
-In our bodies, they can show up much in the same way - elevated heart rate, a tightness in our chests that makes it hard to breathe, feeling restless and scattered like you need to constantly be moving around.
+Physically, this makes sense.
+In our bodies stress and anxiety look the same- elevated heart rate, a tight chest that makes it hard to breathe, feeling restless and scattered like you need to constantly be moving around.

-Now that we have an understanding of the difference, does the treatment need to be different or can it be the same since the symptoms are the same?
+Now that we have an understanding of the difference between stress and anxiety, does the treatment need to be different or can it be the same since the symptoms are the same?
 Not necessarily.
 It depends on what you are able and willing to change as far as lifestyle, what your doctor is willing to prescribe and what you are willing to put into your body.

-Ways to calm your nerves and activate Parasympathetic Nervous System:
+Ways to calm your nerves when feeling stressed or anxious:

 In the Moment